MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/sitelink-ad-extension.md

 **Delete:** Read-only

 ### <a name="sitelinkextensiondescription1"></a>Sitelink Extension Description1
-The sitelink description line 1.
+The site link description line 1.

 The maximum input length is 35 characters.
 If any Traditional Chinese characters are included, the limit is 15 characters.